A Mid-Summer Raspberry Eton Mess

 While a white Christmas and New Year totally have my heart – there is nothing like London in December.
 Street lights, carol singers and if you’re really lucky a few snowflakes, it’s pure magic.
 I’m off track… Us Aussies totally have the good life when it comes to the post-new-year festivities.
 While the northern hemisphere is heading back to school/work life, we’re all planning the next bbq, picnic, or dam day out of the boat, and summer has really only just begun!

 Now, this easy Eton Mess recipe isn’t one for the purists.
-There isn’t a strawberry in sight!
-Instead, the combination of lemon, passionfruit, mango, and raspberry makes this Eton Mess a midsummer night dream.
+While Eton Mess is a traditional English dessert, There isn’t a strawberry in sight with this recipe!
+Instead, the combination of lemon, passionfruit, mango, and whole raspberries makes this Eton Mess a midsummer night dream.

 What you need to get started making this raspberry mess…

-- salade de fleurs – a dried flower mix of rose petals, cornflower, and marigolds.
+• salade de fleurs – a dried flower mix of rose petals, cornflowers, and marigolds.
 While not a necessity, they make the dessert pop and give it its wow factor!

-How to make Eton mess with ready made meringue
+How to make Eton mess with store-bought meringue cookies or pavlova

-- De-stone and peel the mango. slice into thin strips and add to the curd and meringue.
+2. De-stone and peel the mango.
+Slice into thin strips and add to the curd and meringue.

 Now let’s serve this up…

 When I am feeding a crowd, I always serve my berry Eton Mess on an oblong salmon platter, placed in the middle of the table.
 You could also try this on a grazing board.
-It’s totally impressive and the oblong shape makes it easier for more people to reach the table.
-Whenever I do this it’s always greeted with lots of oohs!
+It’s totally impressive and one of the easiest desserts you’ll come across.
+The oblong shape makes it easier for more people to reach the table.
+Whenever I do this it’s always greeted with lots of oohs and ahhs!
+It’s the perfect Summer dessert!

 When it’s just a couple of us, individual portions are the way to go.
 This raspberry Eton Mess is the dessert in our family that every single person just devours.
 Even non-dessert people like the Irishman.
 Side note, what’s that about?
 Who doesn’t like dessert?
 These cocktail glasses make the best serving dish for individual servings.
 They have a wide mouth and are shallow-ish, making it easy to scrape every last bit out of them!
 Or if you have a few preserving jars laying about, they also work a treat!